NAWBO Charlotte's Board

 Rashida Hemmans

-Special Events Co-Chair
+Special Events Chair

 Sipsy Cabanas